 Brown marmorated stink bug are sporadic pests of most deciduous tree fruits and can occasionally cause severe damage.
 The name stink bug comes from the insects’ habit of exuding a fluid, which has a strong and usually disagreeable odor, from glands between the legs.

 This insect is becoming an important agricultural pest in Pennsylvania.
-In 2010, it produced severe losses in some apple and peach orchards by damaging peaches and apples.
-It also has been found feeding on blackberry, sweet corn, field corn and soyabeans.
-In neighboring states it has been observed damaging tomatoes, lima beans and green peppers.
+In 2010, it has done severe losses in some apple and peach orchards by damaging them.
+Stink bugs also have been found feeding on blackberry, sweet corn, field corn and soyabeans.
+In neighboring states they have been observed damaging tomatoes, lima beans and green peppers.

 These insects can produce allergic reactions in some individuals who are sensitive to the bugs’ odor (an aeroallergen).
 These chemicals are produced by dorsal scent glands.
 Individuals sensitive to the odors of cockroaches and lady beetles are also affected by the stink bug.
 Additionally, if the insects are crushed or smashed against exposed skin they have been reported to produce dermatitis at the point of contact.
 This is particularly important regarding agricultural workers picking fruits and vegetables.